Proposal (1043) to South American Classification Committee

 as a Double-crested Cormorant based on the bird's apparent size next to

-has a relatively longer-looking bill, thickish neck, and shorter tail - all
+longer-looking bill, thickish neck, and shorter tail - all characters that

-characters that better support Double-crested.
-The orange gular is more
+better support Double-crested.
+The orange gular is more extensive and visibly

-extensively pale underparts are also better for young Double-crested; Neotrops tend to be darker.”
+underparts are also better for young Double-crested; Neotrops tend to be

 Comments